stefanoberri/dotfiles/README.md

 	./bootstrap.sh --force

 The deployment simply creates symbolic links to files in this folder and install vim plugins in `$HOME/.vim/bundle`.
-That way, if you edit your `~/.bashrc` file, you will actually edit a file in the git repository and that change can easily be tracked.
-Also, you could get fancy and have branches, but unexpected behaviour might happen.
+That way, if you edit, for instance, your `~/.bashrc` file, you will actually edit a file in the git repository and that change can easily be tracked.

+### Machine and user specific settings

+Some settings are machine specific or user specific and should not be kept in sync on git.
+Those files are named `extra*` and need to be manually __copied__ to the home directory with a leading dot (i.e. `extrarc` renamed as `$HOME/.extrarc`), edited to reflect user or machine settings and not tracked.

+# Further reading

 ## Bash source order